 The IRB, as one part of the HRPP, reviews low risk, minimal risk, and greater than minimal risk human subjects research conducted by New School faculty, staff, and students.

 - The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research

 - Code of Federal Regulations: Title 45 Part 46 (45 CFR 46) for Protection of Human Research Subjects

 New York, NY 10003

-The HRPP is excited to announce that we are launching a new cloud-based IRB submission and routing system called Cayuse IRB.
+The HRPP is excited to announce that we launched a new cloud-based IRB submission and routing system called Cayuse IRB.